AngelMunoz/SiteFi/src/Hosted/posts/2023-07-20-oh-no-I-typed-dotnet-new-web-with-fsharp.md

                     return ctrl.BadRequest("The file must be an image") }

+// Guess what!?
+// We don't need to get rid of our minimal handlers!
 [<RequireQualifiedAccess>]
 module MinimalHandlers = (* ... *)

-// namespaces cannot contain values (e.g. let mything = ) so we have to use a module wrapper
+// namespaces cannot contain values (let bindings)
-// to contain our main function module Program =
+// we have to use a module wrapper to contain our main function module Program =

     [<EntryPoint>]